apduvuri/Migrate-to-AzureDBPostgreSQL/migration-service-Azure-DB-PostgreSQL/Online-Migrations/AWS-RDS-to-Flexible-online-migration-using-cli.md

 - test_decoding logical decoding plugin is used to capture the changed records from the source.
 - In the source PostgreSQL instance, modify the following parameters by creating a new parameter group:
     - Set `rds.logical_replication = 1`
-    - Set `max_replication_slots` to a value greater than 1, the value should be equal to greater than the number of databases selected for migration.
+    - Set `max_replication_slots` to a value greater than 1, the value should be greater than the number of databases selected for migration.
     - Set `max_wal_senders` to a value greater than 1, should be set to at least the same as `max_replication_slots`, plus the number of senders already used on your instance.
     - The `wal_sender_timeout` parameter ends replication connections that are inactive longer than the specified number of milliseconds.
 The default for an AWS RDS for PostgreSQL instance is `30000 milliseconds (30 seconds)`.
 Setting the value to 0 (zero) disables the timeout mechanism and is a valid setting for migration.